leometzger/timescale-cli/README.md

 tsctl hypertable compress --name %_metrics --from 2023-01-01 --to 2024-01-01
 ```

 Give detailed information about the hypertable, like how many chunks it has.
+(TODO)

 ```sh
 tsctl hypertable inspect metrics